System overview

 ---|---|---|---|---|---|---|---|---|---|

-The compute nodes nv-ai-04, i256-a40-01, and i256-a40-02 are owned by specific research groups or centers which have first-priority access to them.
-Other users can only access them on a limitied basis where your jobs may be cancelled by higher-priority jobs.
-Users outside the prioritised group can only use them via the "batch" partition (use option --partition=batch
+are owned by specific research groups, and members of these groups have first-priority access to these.
+Other users can access them on a limited basis via the "batch" partition (use option --partition=batch

 Software